What is Green Button?

 What has been the success and progress on the initiative to date?

 The Green Button initiative was officially launched in January 2012.
-To date, a total of 35 utilities and electricity suppliers have signed on to the initiative.
-In total, these commitments ensure that 36 million homes and businesses will be able to securely access their own energy information in a standard format.
+To date, a total over 50 utilities and electricity suppliers have signed on to the initiative.
+In total, these commitments ensure that over 60 million homes and businesses will be able to securely access their own energy information in a standard format.
 This number will continue to grow as utilities nation-wide voluntarily make energy data more available to their customers in this common, machine-readable format.

 Utilities Committed to Implementing Green Button: